Guide series

 The Three-Hour Rule

-The Three-Hour Rule: when the last bolus was at least three hours before exercise, glucose behaviour is often far more predictable.
+One heuristic simplifies exercise management more than almost any other: when the last bolus was at least three hours before exercise, glucose behaviour is often far more predictable.

 Carbohydrate decisions during exercise

 Carbohydrate decisions during exercise work best when they are based on both glucose value and trend direction.
 Numbers without direction are incomplete information.

-As a starting heuristic, check before exercise and reassess at least every 30 minutes during activity, using value + trend to decide on carbohydrate intake.
+As a starting heuristic, many people check CGM before exercise and reassess at least every 30 minutes during activity, using value plus trend to inform carbohydrate intake.

 CGM and AID during exercise

-Where exercise type fits (secondary)
+Where exercise type fits

 Key mechanisms by exercise type: